Do you want an in on the key principles and methods that make up the basis of a successful text-only designs for clothes? Then buckle up!

 You can bang out a cool text design in under five minutes.
 It’s ridiculously simple and often – highly profitable.
 The best part about it?
 Everyone loves text designs.

 The less appealing side of going for text designs is the competition.
-It’s likely you aren’t the only one sizing up this idea and browsing the web for catch-phrases like “Drop it likes
+It’s likely you aren’t the only one sizing up this idea and browsing the web for catch-phrases like “Drop it likes it’s hawt”.

 To beat the competition and carve out a niche for your brand in a busy market, you’ll need a more sophisticated trick than simply changing a font to something really cool.

-Luckily, there is an entire list of ideas and small tweaks that could elevate your text designs to much more original and
+Luckily, there is an entire list of ideas and small tweaks that could elevate your text designs to much more original and better branded concepts.

-Add a graphic element.
+Add a Graphic Element.

 Including a graphic element that neatly represents the main idea behind your design could really boost its appeal.
 Think about those “It’s prosecco time” t-shirts – without the champagne flutes to lighten up the design, they’re not that special.
-Whether it’s an arrow, a pirate’s ship or a flower – they can give your design that much needed
+Whether it’s an arrow, a pirate’s ship or a flower – they can give your design that much needed extra oomph.

 Depending on the kind of look that you’re going for as well as on length of your strapline, sometimes it pays to break up the words to create a better visual flow.
 You can try changing the size and font for some of the words to bring out the eye-catching keywords.

-Choose an original theme.
+Choose an Original Theme.

 - Helvetica (Max Miedinger 1957)